iMESchelp!

 7.8 Aggregate

 The “Aggregate” tool utilizes the aggregate function from R base.
-This process involves aggregating individual cases of the Numeric-Attribute based on a grouping variable, which can be selected factors.
+This process involves aggregating individual cases of the Numeric-Attribute based on a grouping factor.

 The tool offers various calculation options to aggregate the data: